kuy/authist/README.md

 ## Usage

+### Basic

 1. Proceed to a step of two-factor authentication
 2. Click "Allow" to permit using FaceTime camera when Chrome ask
 3. Open the authenticator app in your smartphone and turn the screen toward FaceTime camera
 4. Done!

+### Advanced

+Start scanner anywhere by clicking Authist toolbar button.
+The recognized code will be copied in clipboard.

 ## Supported services